oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-os.md

 A `<node_context>` can further:

 - lead to the outgoing relationship with index `<idx>` out of the relationship defined by the requirement with symbolic name `<requirement_name>` of the current node
-- lead to the relationship with index `<idx>` out of the incoming relationships that target the capability with symbolic name `<capability_name>` of the current node
+- lead to the capability with symbolic name `<capability_name>` in the current node
-- end within the capability with symbolic name `<capability_name>` in the current node
 - end within the current node via the `<empty>` resolution

 A `<rel_context>` can further:

-- lead to the "SOURCE" node of the current relationship
+- lead to the source node of the current relationship
-- lead to the "TARGET" node of the current relationship
+- lead to the target node of the current relationship
-- lead to a relationship with index `<idx>` out of the relationships defined by the same requirement as the current relationship
-- end within the target capability of the current relationship
+- lead to the target capability of the current relationship
 - end within the current relationship via the `<empty>` resolution

+A `<cap_context>` can further:

+- lead to the incoming relationship with index `<idx>` targeting the current capability
+- end within the current capability via the `<empty>` resolution

 Note that the `<idx>` can either be a non-negative integer, the value "ALL", or missing:

 - If it is a non-negative integer, 0 represents the first index and so on incrementally.
-- If the index is missing, the semantic meaning is that the first index (index with value 0) is used.
 - If it is the value "ALL", then we return the result for all possible indices (further resolved separately) as a list.
   If the there are multiple "ALL" values in the definition, then all the results shall be merged into a single list.
+- If the index is missing, the semantic meaning is that the first index (index with value 0) is used.

 We further list the changes from the `$get_property` and `$get_attribute` expression from v1.3 to v2.0: